vatsimnerd/camden-server/README.md

 `/api/airports/<ICAO or IATA>` searches for an airport.
 This can be used to fetch uncontrolled airports while the updates API only pushes the controlled ones.

+`/api/chkquery?query=...` checks if the pilot's filter is correct.
+Filtering involves complex things like lexer/parser/compiler/evaluater and every stage may produce errors.
+This handler is useful for the frontend part so the app is sure the filter is correct before re-requesting updates.

+`/api/__build__` contains internal metadata like like package name and version

 ## What else

 Camden server is under development and it still lacks some SimWatch features like the aircraft type database.